-Alexandre Gabriel Decamps France
+Alexandre Gabriel Decamps Biography | Oil Painting Reproductions

 3-3-1803 Paris, FRA – 8-22-1860 Fontainebleau, FRABack to Artist IndexView Artists Paintings

-Alexandre Gabriel Decamps in his youth he travelled in the East, and reproduced Oriental life and scenery with a bold fidelity to nature that puzzled conventional critics.
-His powers, however, soon came to be recognized, and he was ranked along with Delacroix and Ingres as one of the leaders of the French School of Orientalism.
+Alexandre Gabriel Decamps at an early age traveled to the East and reproduced Oriental life and scenery with a bold devotion that bewildered critics.
+His powers soon came to be recognized, and he was ranked along with Delacroix and Ingres as one of the leaders of the French School of Orientalism.

-Perhaps the most impressive of Alexandre Gabriel Decamps historical pictures is Defeat of the Cimbri, representing the conflict between a horde of barbarians and a disciplined army.
+The most impressive of Alexandre Gabriel Decamps historical pictures is The Defeat of the Cimbri, representing the conflict between a horde of barbarians and a disciplined army.
 At the Paris Exhibition of 1855, he received the grand medal.
 He died five years later, the result of being tossed from a horse while hunting at Fontainebleau.

-Art Movement: Orientalism
+Art Movement: Orientalism.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.